-How To Increase Your Student Membership
+How to Increase Membership

 1. Reach out to students in marketing or business classes!
 Invite these potential members by having your officers speak about the benefits of being a member, or deliver a letter to each of the eligible students with reasons why they’d love to join.
 The time spent to do these show those students that they are valued.
 Generally, students enrolled in business or marketing classes will have a greater inclination to join DECA because their curriculum and projects may work well together.

 2. Promote on social media!
 Share on Twitter, Instagram, Facebook, Snapchat, and any other social media platform the perks of joining DECA.
 It’s even better to have your officers post on their personal pages, because it may be likely that the people following your chapter’s DECA page are already members.
 (Bonus Tip!
-Take advantage of DECA’s Geofilter Library use them at your school.)
+Take advantage of DECA’s Geofilter Library, use them at your school.)

 3. Did someone say freshmen?
 At many schools, there are “club nights” or “freshman orientation” where every student organization is encouraged to set up a booth and share information on what they do.
 It’s important that you make a great, lasting impression by being the loudest, proudest, and most exciting booth.
 Think about handing out flyers, making a poster, and giving out candy!